Learn about the most used Korean cooking ingredients!

 This type of article isn’t as glamorous as some other recipes I share here, nonetheless, I thought it would be great to share my list to enhance your Korean cooking knowledge and help you update your pantry if necessary. 🙂

 Just a friendly warning that this is a long article.
 If you want to look up a particular ingredient, just press Ctrl +F (or Command +F for mac) and enter the keyword you want to search.
-With these cooking ingredients, I hope you have a great time trying out my recipes!
+With these Korean ingredients, I hope you have a great time trying out my recipes!

 Essential Korean Cooking Ingredients

 Essential Ingredients – Dried

-Korean chili powder/Hot pepper flakes (Gochugaru: 고추가루) – Most Korean spiciness comes from this magic powder called Gochugaru.
+Korean chili powder / Hot pepper flakes (Gochugaru: 고추가루) – Most Korean spiciness comes from this magic powder called gochugaru.
 It is essentially made with dried Korean red chilies.
 It mainly comes in two different formats – fine and coarse.
-Fine chili powder is mainly used when making Gochujang and coarse chili powder covers the rest of Korean cooking needs.
+Fine chili powder is mostly used when making gochujang and coarse chili powder covers the rest of Korean cooking needs.

-I only have coarse chili powder in my pantry.
-(I actually keep it in an air tight glass container and in the fridge.)
-It can get mouldy if you don’t store it well (e.g. storing it at room temperature).
-If your Korean chili powder starts hardening, you can use the food processor to separate it again.
+So I buy coarse chili powder more frequently and store it in my fridge as it can get mouldy if you don’t store it well (e.g. storing it at room temperature).
+If your gochugaru starts hardening, you can use the food processor to separate it again.
 Just a few seconds of pulse will fix it.
-Read more about Korean chili powder from my other post.
+Read more about it from my other post – Gochugaru.

 Roasted sesame seeds (Bokken chamggae: 볶은 참깨) – Roasted sesame seeds are usually used in a dish as a garnish.
 It adds a nutty warm flavour and nice crunchy texture to the dish.
 Typically it is used in Korean vegetable side dishes (Namul, 나물) and also in dipping sauces.
 I use both Korean (left) and Japanese (right) brand depending on the sesame seeds colour I need at the time.